Article 1. The Organizer

 Article 13: Rewards

-All runners will receive a medal and finisher shirt.
-There will be a final classification of the first three and a female classification.
+There will be a final classification of the first three, in female and male podiums.

 $ 500 + Trophy